thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 ###### Configuring the TestBed, Component Shell, and Helpers

-Very similar to the TestBed sample shown above, we will configure a testing module but we will not *import* an external test component.
-Our test component `TestLayoutComponent` is itself defined within our test (*.spec) file.
+Very similar to the TestBed sample shown above, I will configure a testing module but I will not *import* an external test component.
+My test component `TestLayoutComponent` is itself defined within our test (*.spec) file.

 > Using an internal test component enables each `<directive>.spec.ts` to define and use its own